 Arthur Lowcock, Third Paris World Fair

-Thanks to the Internet Archive, I found reference to Arthur Lowcock’s exhibiting at the Third Paris World Fair (Exposition Universelle) in 1878.
-Specifically, Lowcock & Barr, Agricultural Engineers and Manufacturers; Salopian Iron Works, Coleham, Shrewsbury.
+Thanks to the Internet Archive, I found a reference to Arthur Lowcock’s exhibiting at the Third Paris World Fair (Exposition Universelle) in 1878.
+Specifically, Lowcock & Barr, Agricultural Engineers, and Manufacturers; Salopian Iron Works, Coleham, Shrewsbury.
 Full text of the article can be found here.

 I do find it interesting that Arthur Lowcock is listed as an Agricultural Engineer and that Henry Lowcock, the Plough Inventor, is also (effectively) an Agricultural Engineer.
 They lived quite some distance from each other, almost 3 hours by car today, so it’s hard to imagine they are related.
 If you know differently, please contact me.